sancia15/Sound-Recognition/README.md

 3. Searching a query using speech inside the URL

 Instructions:
-1. For speech recognition
+1. For speech recognition :

 pip install speech-recognition

-API used here is recognize_google()
+2. API used here is recognize_google()

-2.To work with microphone we need to use pyaudio pip install PyAudio
+3.To work with microphone we need to use pyaudio:

+pip install PyAudio

-3.In order to use web browser
+4. In order to use web browser:

 import webbrowser